-7 Toxic Love Affairs To Have Before You Settle Down
+7 Toxic Love Affairs You Need To Have Before Settling Down With The One

 Whenever I hear about a young person getting married, I can't help but be worried for them.

 You should date wild, bizarre, hot-but-toxic characters, whom you should definitely never marry.
 You know, the sexy, narcissistic whack-jobs that make you feel these heavy feelings, but you know in your gut they're too unpredictable to be with for the long run.